State of Washington Classified Job Specification

-Troubleshoots, repairs, maintains, installs, constructs, and tests various media equipment and systems such as television monitors, amplifiers, video cameras, 24 channel mixing consoles, video tape machines, satellite reception systems, audio mixing consoles, audio/video distribution systems, cassette recorders, projectors, slide-sync audio recorders, audio recording/processing equipment, theater lighting systems;
+Troubleshoots, repairs, maintains, installs, constructs, and tests various media equipment and systems such as television monitors, amplifiers, video and security cameras, 24 channel mixing consoles, video tape machines, satellite reception systems, audio mixing consoles, audio/video distribution systems, cassette recorders, projectors, slide-sync audio recorders, audio recording/processing equipment, theater lighting systems;

 Uses electronic test equipment such as spectrum analyzers, sweep generators, oscilloscopes, ohmmeters, multimeters, logic probes, function generators, distortion meters, counters, waveform monitors, and bridge capacitance meters to troubleshoot malfunction(s) to system, board, or component level using diagnostic software as needed; uses hand and power tools such as drill presses, lathes, soldering guns, grinders, etc.;